phpMv/ubiquity-devtools/README.md

                 Creates a REST API controller
                   · Ubiquity restapi -p=/rest

-■ action [controller.action] =>
-        · Creates a new action in a controller.
-        · Aliases : new-action
-        · Parameters :
-                -p      shortcut of --params
-                        The action parameters (or arguments)

-                -r      shortcut of --route
-                        The associated route path

-                -v      shortcut of --create-view
-                        Creates the associated view
-                        Default : [false]

-        × Samples :
-                Adds the action all in controller Users · Ubiquity action Users.all
-                Adds the action display in controller Users with a parameter · Ubiquity action Users.display -p=idUser
-                and associates a route to it
-                  · Ubiquity action Users.display -p=idUser -r=/users/display/{idUser}
-                with multiple parameters
-                  · Ubiquity action Users.search -p=name,address
-                and create the associated view
-                  · Ubiquity action Users.search -p=name,address -v
 ■ info:routes [] =>
         · Display the cached routes.
         · Aliases : info:r,info::routes